-Reptiles such as the Bengal Monitor lizard, Water Monitor, and various snakes like the King cobra, Indian Cobra, Indian Rock Python, Banded Krait Vipers, Keelbacks, Vine snakes, Trinket snakes, Wolf snakes, Cat snakes, flying snakes are found in the State.
+Reptiles such as the Bengal Monitor Lizard, Water Monitor Lizard and various snakes like the King Cobra, Indian Cobra, Indian Rock Python, Banded Krait, Vipers, Keelbacks, Vine snakes, Trinket snakes, Wolf snakes, Rat snakes, flying snakes are found in the State.

 Every year migratory flocks of Teals, Pintails, and Cormorant (great cormorant) visit the State.
 The streams and rivers also support a considerable amount of wildlife.
 The Golden Mahseer, which has disappeared from other rivers and streams due to excessive fishing, silting of riverbeds and pollution of water can still be found in the river Umtrew.
 The rare Khasi Hills Terrapin and the Asian Brown Tortoise are also recorded.

 Amur Falcon is a small raptor of falcon family.
 Amur falcons breed in South-eastern Siberia and Northern China and migrate west through India and across Arabian Sea to Southern Africa to spend their winter making a round trip of at least 20,000 km every year travelling between their breeding and wintering ground.
 They make a stop at Tyrso village in Ri Bhoi district which is about 75 km from Shillong during the month of October for roosting.
 They usually stay here for a month or so before resuming their annual migration.
 The Department with the help of Tyrso Valley Wildlife Protection Society an NGO involved in the protection of Amur falcon are sensitizing people through awareness campaigns.
 A unique Amur Falcon festival is organized by the NGO during November to give space for the birds and to create awareness.